 After stopping for a lunch (many places do a menu of the day option for €17 – €20), we followed the street up to the Abbey which crowns the hill.
 This is the key point of pilgrimage for visitors, and the focal point of the island.
 It’s not free to visit the Abbey, with opening hours varying depending on the season.
 Check the latest opening hours and prices here.

-The good news is that entry does include an hour long guided tour.
+The good news is that entry includes an hour long guided tour.
 Tours depart somewhat regularly and are offered in both French and English.
-Obviously, we went for the English language option, and had a wonderful tour that taught us about the history of the abbey, the key events that led to it’s construction and look today, as well as the function of many of the rooms.
+Obviously, we went for the English language option, and had a wonderful tour that taught us about the history of the abbey, the key events that led to its construction and look today, as well as the function of many of the rooms.

 If you visit, I’d very much recommend taking the tour to learn a bit about the place.
 But if there is not a tour going during your visit, you can also purchase an audioguide or just do a self-guided tour with the free included leaflet.